Snow Removal

 - If enough cars are parked along a road they could prevent access to snowplows.

-- Cars parked along a road that can be accessed by a snowplow limit the clearing area of the snow plow as the driver maneuvers around parked vehicles.
+- Cars parked along a road that can be accessed by snowplows limit the clearing area as the driver maneuvers around parked vehicles.

-- Maneuvering around vehicles takes extra time which limits how quickly roads can be cleared.
+- Maneuvering around vehicles takes extra time limiting how quickly roads in the city can be cleared.

 - Cars moved after a road has been cleared can leave large piles of snow in the road.

-- Snow left in the road can limit road access to vehicles including, public safety vehicles, garbage collection trucks and more.
+- Snow left in the road can impede road access for vehicles including public safety vehicles, garbage collection trucks and more.

 Streets

-- In order to facilitate the speedy and safe removal of snow from City streets, it is illegal for the owner or driver of any vehicle to park or cause or allow to be parked such vehicle upon a City street or right-of-way of a City street during or following a snowstorm and the City's snow removal equipment is being utilized to remove the snow.
+- In order to facilitate the speedy and safe removal of snow from City streets, it is illegal for the owner or driver of any vehicle to park, cause, or allow to be parked such vehicle upon a City street or right-of-way during a snowstorm when a measurable amount of snow has fallen, or following a snowstorm when a measurable amount of snow has fallen, and the City’s snow removal equipment has not yet been utilized to remove the snow.

-- Vehicles shall be defined to include, but not necessarily limited to automobiles, trucks, trailers, mobile homes, travel trailers, boats, motorcycles, buses, snowmobiles, and other objects used or capable of being used for transportation purposes whether for the transport of humans, animals or freight of any kind.
+- “Vehicles” shall be defined to include, but not limited to, automobiles, trucks, trailers, mobile homes, travel trailers, boats, motorcycles, buses, snowmobiles, and other objects used or capable of being used for transportation purposes whether for the transport of humans, animals, or freight of any kind.

 State law prohibits residents, business owners, and/or contractors from depositing snow onto public streets.
 Snow removed from driveways and sidewalks should be shoveled onto lawns or park strip areas and not onto public streets.